Client Focused. Results Driven.

 Federal law also prohibits sexual orientation discrimination in the workplace, though not expressly.
 Title VII of the Civil Rights prohibits sex discrimination, and the Supreme Court has ruled that sexual orientation discrimination is a form of sex discrimination that violates the prohibition on discrimination based on sex.
 Title VII applies only to employers with at least 15 employees.
 In most cases, employees have greater protection under FEHA.Consult a Seasoned El Segundo Attorney

 You may be able to bring a lawsuit under FEHA or Title VII if your employer took an adverse action against you based on your sexual orientation.
 For a case evaluation, call Calderone Law Firm to speak with a sexual orientation discrimination attorney in El Segundo.
 We may be able to help you.
-Please complete our online form or call us at (424) 348-8290 or complete our online form.
+Please complete our online form or call us at (424) 348-8290.